Marcus Herennius Faustus

 Marcus Herennius Faustus was a Roman senator, who was active during the reigns of Trajan and Hadrian.
 He was suffect consul in the nundinium of March of April 121 with Quintus Pomponius Marcellus as his colleague.

 An inscription on the Colossi of Memnon at Luxor in Egypt refers to a Marcus Herennius M.f.
 Quir.
 Faustus Tiberius Julius Clemens Tadius Flaccus, who is likely the same person.
-Some authorities point to a line at the end of this inscription which has been read as Geta cos and assumed to refer to either Publius Septimius Geta, consul II in 203, or Geta, son of emperor Septimus Severus and consul in 205.
+Some authorities point to a line at the end of this inscription which has been read as Geta cos and assumed to refer to either Publius Septimius Geta, consul II in 203, or Geta, son of emperor Septimius Severus and consul in 205.
 If this identification is correct, this inscription would attest to an otherwise unknown consul who lived in the late second century/early third.
 On the other hand, Werner Eck has offered arguments against a later date, pointing out that the letters in question have also been read as IRISE [...]
 CETACO, as well as arguing that it would make better sense for this inscription to be carved during the emperor Hadrian's visit in 128.